-- 5.01 The following are the types of bus services the council will support, where value for money can be achieved, funding is available, and there are no viable alternatives:- - 5.02 Early morning services, usually provided before the normal morning rush hour, for those working early shifts. - Evening services, usually provided after the afternoon rush hour, through to late at night. - Sunday and Bank Holiday, traditionally on the same routes as weekday services - Services linking rural communities with each other and the town centre. - Daytime services, in and around our local town centres, where no commercial bus services exist - Experimental bus services to support economic growth, promote tourism, or meet other identified unmet demand.
+- 5.01 The following are the types of bus services the council will support, where value for money can be achieved, funding is available, and there are no viable alternatives:- - 5.02 Early morning services, usually provided before the normal morning rush hour, for those working early shifts. - Evening services, usually provided after the afternoon rush hour, through to late at night. - Sunday and Bank Holiday, traditionally on the same routes as weekday services - Services linking rural communities with each other and local town centre.(s) - Daytime services, in and around our local town centres, where no commercial bus services exist - Experimental bus services to support economic growth, promote tourism, or meet other identified unmet demand.

-6.00 Criteria for support
+6.00 Framework for Reviewing Bus Services